awwad/depresolve/README.md

 # pypi-depresolve
-PyPI package dependency resolution project
+##PyPI package dependency resolution project

-The purpose of this project is to investigate the problem of package dependency conflict resolution for the Python Package Index (PyPI) and for pip.
+**The purpose of this project is to investigate the problem of package dependency conflict resolution for the Python Package Index (PyPI) and for pip.
+This tool - analyze_deps_via_pip - is means to do that.**

+**While there are MULTIPLE MODES OF EXECUTION, the tool's most useful function on its own is that (in model 3, by default) it answers this question:**

+***If I try to install package X via pip in a clean environment configured as it is (Python version, OS, etc.), will pip install a set of packages with all dependencies correctly met?***

+###Requirements:
 analyze_deps_via_pip.py employs a modified pip fork I'm tagging 8.0.0.dev0seb, available at https://github.com/awwad/pip on branch "develop".

 By default, it pulls packages straight from PyPI, but can be run using a local .tar.gz sdist, or even from a local bandersnatch'd PyPI mirror.
 See instructions below.

+###Overview:
 (TODO: Link first to overview of package conflicts in general.
 Link to overview of resolvable/unresolvable package conflicts distinction.)

 Via modified pip code, this project runs the initial (pre-install) portion of the pip install process for a list of packages.
 As it does so, it also: